-- a. initial travel to the RTC upon admission; - b. travel for an RTC Therapeutic Home Pass; and - c. travel upon discharge from the RTC.
+- a. initial travel to the RTC upon admission; - b. travel for an RTC Therapeutic Home Pass; - c. travel upon discharge from the RTC; and - d. travel for transfer from one RTC to another RTC or Acute Inpatient Services.

 Transportation must be coordinated in accordance with Chapter 1900 of the MSM.